wasirgit/ImageSearchApp/README.md

 - Pagination available only if there is internet available.
 If there is no internet, new data will be loaded from database if user type new search query from searchView.
   About Test
-- Only basic tests are available in this task.
+- Only basic tests are available in this project.